 Making a cake from scratch takes hours of work, from baking all the layers, to preparing the frosting and decorations.
 If you try to do it all in one day, it takes forever, and seems like so much more of a chore.

-I work full time in corporate finance, and frequently bake after work or on the weekends.
-I love to bake my layers one night, prep my frosting and cake fillings another, and then enjoy the decorating process over the weekend.
+I used to work full time in corporate finance, and frequently baked after work or on the weekends.
+I loved to bake my layers one night, prep my frosting and cake fillings another, and then enjoy the decorating process over the weekend.

 While baking is therapeutic in it’s own way, my favorite part of making cakes is decorating them!
 It brings me so much joy, and is truly my creative outlet.